stevelorenz/build-vnf/README.md

 <img alt="Build-VNF" src="https://github.com/stevelorenz/build-vnf/raw/master/logo/logo_horizontal.png" width="500">
 </p>

+## Overview

-A collection (mono-repo) of utilities to build, test and benchmark practical and high-performance and portable Virtualized Network Functions (VNFs) on a single laptop.
+(**WIP**) A collection (mono-repo) of utilities to build, test and benchmark practical and high-performance and energy-efficient Virtualized Network Functions (VNFs) on a single machine.

-This is a exploration project for research purposes.
+This is ONLY a **exploration project** for **research** purposes ( so publish papers ;) ).

-**Warning**: This project is currently **under heavy development**.
+It is currently **under heavy development**.
 The project structure is not yet stabilized.
 Directories will be better organized after the stable 1.0 version.

+The utilities from this project are used in other projects or prototypes that I worked on during my PhD.
+For example, the FFPP library is used to make prototypes of containerized VNFs.
+These VNFs are used to perform network simulation experiments using [ComNetsEmu](https://github.com/stevelorenz/comnetsemu).

 This project is hosted both on [GitHub](https://github.com/stevelorenz/build-vnf) and [BitBucket](https://bitbucket.org/comnets/build-vnf/src/master/).
 Please create an issue or a pull request if you have any questions or code contribution.